 If the idea of sitting in a quiet bar sipping chardonnay and nodding along to conversations about how humid it is outside sounds like a nightmare to you, go to The Dresden.
 The Los Feliz classic is weird and wild and unlike anything else in LA.
-There’s a full restaurant section off to the left, but skip that and head right to the bar area where the iconic jazz duo, Marty and Elayne, have been performing every week since the 1980’s.
+There’s a full restaurant section off to the left, but skip that and head right to the bar area where the iconic jazz duo, Marty and Elayne, have been performing every week since the 1980s.
 Drinks are strong and affordable and if Marty and Elayne can’t get sparks flying, nothing can.

-While the claustrophobic chaos of the original Father’s Office on Montana is part of the allure, you should avoid it at all costs for a first date.
+While the claustrophobic chaos of the original Father’s Office on Montana is part of its allure, you should avoid it at all costs for a first date.
 At the Culver City location, however, you can actually sit and talk and not have a drunk dude elbow you in the spine all night.
-The burger is the reason most people come here, but Father’s Office is underrated as a place to simply grab a pint of craft beer or a glass of wine and actually see if you’re into this person.
+The burger is the reason most people come here, but Father’s Office is underrated as a place to grab a pint of craft beer or a glass of wine and actually see if you’re into this person.
 Obviously, you’re still ordering the burger.

-Know Where Bar is one of the most overlooked bars in Hollywood.
+Know Where Bar in Hollywood gets strangely overlooked.
 The casual spot right on the edge of Thai Town is that place you go to when you’re sick of long lines, $15 cocktails, and bartenders who only care about taking your money.
-Come here for a midweek date, get involved with some house-made sangria or beer tumblers, throw a record on the jukebox, and see if this relationship has any legs to it.
+Come here for a midweek date, get some house-made sangria or beer tumblers, throw a record on the jukebox, and see if this relationship has any legs to it.

 Blue Collar rides that fine line between a high-end cocktail bar and a low-key neighborhood hang.
 If you’re looking to impress a little on the first date and show this person you know what a good cocktail tastes like, this is your place.
 If you want to grab a small booth and still be able to hear each other, this is also your place.

 If you’re looking to keep it simple, but still make it interesting, the Bar at The Culver Hotel is a great option.
-The historical hotel in downtown Culver has an old Hollywood feel without the crowds and scene of actual Hollywood.
+The historical hotel in downtown Culver has an old-Hollywood feel without the crowds and scene of actual Hollywood.
 The cocktail list is full of classics like sidecars and mules, but if you notice a Wizard of Oz theme too, you aren’t imagining it.
-This is the same hotel the actors were housed in during the original production, and you don’t even have to source us when you tell your date that.
+This is the same hotel the actors were housed in during the original production, and you don’t even have to credit us when you tell your date that.